 If your loan is fully or partially forgiven, update your accounting books to reflect the debt forgiveness.

 What if some of my loan isn’t forgiven?

 If part or all of your loan isn’t forgiven, you may be able to file a PPP loan appeal.

 You have to pay back the loan if your appeal is denied.
 Here’s what you need to know about paying back unforgiven PPP loan funds:

 - 2-year maturity (loans issued prior to June 5, 2020) OR 5-year maturity (loans issued after June 5, 2020)

 - 1% interest rate (accruing immediately)

-There’s no prepayment penalty if you want to pay off your loan balance before the two years are up.
+There’s no prepayment penalty if you want to pay off your loan balance before the five years are up.